When your looking for a salad that won't have you walking away hungry, try my summertime salad full of delicousness!

-In any event while not quite a visually stimulating as I would have hoped for, the taste and textures were outrageously delicious and got two thumbs up from Lisa, and since she’s the one person whose approval means the most to me, I was happy man.
+In any event, while not quite a visually stimulating as I would have hoped for, the taste and textures were outrageously delicious and got two thumbs up from Lisa, and since she’s the one person whose approval means the most to me, I was a happy man.

 The Perfect Summer Salad Recipe